JJAnalytics/Longevity-Population-Density-Global-Insights/README.md

 - Economic pressures like inflation or trade barriers can limit access to nutritious food, quality healthcare, and essential services.

-  Governments and organizations can promote sustainable agriculture and food security to ensure a steady supply of nutritious food, while encouraging local production to reduce reliance on imports.
+  Governments and organisations can promote sustainable agriculture and food security to ensure a steady supply of nutritious food, while encouraging local production to reduce reliance on imports.

 ## Summary